isaac-adebayo/jenkins-ecommerce-deploy/README.md

      --name jenkins-server \
      jenkins/jenkins:lts
      ```
+   - Added Jenkins to docker group.
+This will grant all docker priviledges to jenkins user.
+     ```
+     sudo usermod -aG docker jenkins
+     ```
    - Logged on to jenkins' WebGUI configuration page at `http://hostIP:8080` to configure the jenkins server
    - Entered the jenkins container and retrieved the initial password at: **_`/var/jenkins_home/secrets/initialAdminPassword`_** to create a "First Admin User"
      ```